microsoft/SynapseML/website/docs/features/lightgbm/about.md

 For formatting options and specific argument documentation, see [LightGBM docs](https://lightgbm.readthedocs.io/en/v3.3.2/Parameters.html).
-Some parameters SynapseML will set specifically for the Spark distributed environment and should not be changed.
-Some parameters are for cli mode only, and will not work within Spark.
+Some parameters SynapseML will set specifically for the Spark distributed environment and shouldn't be changed.
+Some parameters are for CLI mode only, and won't work within Spark.

-Note that you can mix passThroughArgs and explicit args, as shown above.
+You can mix passThroughArgs and explicit args, as shown in the example.
 SynapseML will merge them to create one argument string to send to LightGBM.
 If you set a parameter in both places, the passThroughArgs will take precedence.